Back to blog

 A migrated app can open successfully and still fail the business.
 The QA plan should test complete workflows: login, onboarding, search, checkout, booking, upload, payment, push notification, deep link, offline recovery, support contact, and any role-specific admin or field flow.

 Use a device and OS matrix that reflects actual users.
 Include older supported devices, current Android and iOS versions, slow networks, app background/foreground transitions, permission denial, fresh install, update from the live app, and crash/ANR monitoring.
 The mobile app QA launch checklist is a good release gate because migration is not complete until the team has evidence that the app is ready for real users.
+Pair it with a tactical mobile app testing checklist when plugins touch payments, uploads, maps, notifications, authentication, or offline work.

 • Run side-by-side tests against the current live app.